 - Does not come with a warranty

-The Diamond Archery Edge SB-1 is regarded as the best compound bow for left handed shooters.
+The Diamond Archery Edge SB-1 is regarded as the best compound bow for left-handed shooters.
 However, it does have a right-hand variant even though its basic features are for the left-handed.
 The right Southpaw bow guarantees comfort, accuracy, safety, and easiness during usage to all the left-handed shooters out there.
 More so, the bow is most suitable for recreation and hunting.

 This compound bow is regarded as a complete system.
 It comes with a stabilizer, an arrow rest, a bow, a sight, a quiver, and so much more.
 However, there’s a need to purchase a suitable arrow for the bow.
 It comes with a weight of 3.6 pounds, as well as an easy to configure the setup.

 Even more, it has a 318fps, an adjustable draw weight from 7-70 pounds, and an adjustable draw length from 15-30 inches.
-The bow boasts of the highest quality amongst other models and is relatively affordable.
+The bow boasts of the highest quality among other models and is relatively affordable.